Stoichiometrical/Survey_Data_Analysis/README.md

 ### Chi-Squared Testing Components

-- **Contingency Table**: For Hypothesis 1, the Chi-squared test was conducted using a contingency table.
-The table contained two categorical variables: "Encountering Multiple Eco-Labels" and "Challenges Understanding Eco-Labels."
+**Questions Used**:

+- "I am confident in my ability to distinguish between different eco-labels when shopping for products.": This question helps assess whether consumers encounter multiple eco-labels on similar products, a key aspect of eco-label confusion.

+- "How often do you find it challenging to understand the environmental implications of a product based on its eco-label?": This question evaluates how often consumers find it challenging to understand the environmental implications of a product based on its eco-label, which relates to the effectiveness of eco-labels.

+**Justification**:
+These questions were chosen because they directly pertain to the central idea of Hypothesis 1, which is to understand if multiple eco-labelling schemes lead to confusion among consumers and hinder the promotion of eco-friendly products.
+By examining how frequently consumers encounter multiple eco-labels and the challenges they face in understanding these labels, the analysis can provide insights into the hypothesis.

 - **Chi-Squared Statistic**: The Chi-squared statistic measures the strength of association between these two variables.
+Actual Chi-squared Statistic: 6.154.

 - **P-value**: The p-value represents the probability of obtaining the observed relationship (or a stronger one) between the variables by random chance, assuming no actual association.
+Actual P-value: 0.104.

 - **Degrees of Freedom**: In this case, there were 3 degrees of freedom, corresponding to the number of categories or cells in the contingency table that are free to vary.